Demonstration Project for the Industrial Sector

 Requirements for this application type

-- All attachments must be uploaded in PDF format.
+- All mandatory attachments must be included.

 Grant applications that do not satisfy the above requirements will be rejected.

 - A project description of maximum 10 pages, using the designated template;